newsboat/newsboat/README.md

 We check the formatting of the Rust code during CI using [rust-fmt](https://github.com/rust-lang/rustfmt).
-To make sure your code is properly formated install and run rust-fmt:
+To make sure your code is properly formatted, install and run rust-fmt:

 	$ rustup component add rustfmt
 	$ cargo fmt